andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/field-validation.md

 ## Validation events

+### The `alwaysValidateOn` array

+The `alwaysValidateOn` property is set by default on all built in field types, and implement out of the box validation, without the need to include the `validatesOn` property when invoking a field in a form schema.

+It differs slightly from one field type to another.

 A field will validate:

 - on focus out, if the field has a `fieldType` of `input` or `textarea`.